2014-11-19 Final API released

 Test data: This program will leverage several archival video corpora that are sequestered at NIST.
 Each includes subjects who are generally neither cooperative nor actively uncooperative.
 The datasets have in-common that several subjects are usually present in any given sequence, that only one fixed camera observes them, and that frontal views are the exception rather than the norm.
 The datasets vary in terms of camera quality, video quality, compression and pedestrian motion.
 Video imagery will primarily be compared with enrolled still-image datasets (video-to-still) of varying size and quality, and for which one or more views of a subject will be available.
 In addition, still-to-video and video-to-video tests will be executed.

 None of the test data can be provided to participants.
 Instead prospective participants should leverage public domain and proprietary datasets as available.
 For the surveillance application NIST is aware of a very suitable video corpus that has been made available to qualified developers – please contact five AT nist DOT gov for details.

 Standardization: The FIVE activity is expected to give quantitative support to the development of the ISO/IEC 30137 multipart standard that has recently been initiated in the SC37 Biometrics Subcommittee.
 Particularly, Working Group 5 there is developing a performance testing and reporting standard for video-surveillance systems.
 Working Group 4 is formulating recommendations for the design and specification of such systems.
 Finally Working Group 3 is considering biometric data needs layered on top of existing video interchange standards e.g. ISO/IEC 22311:2012.

-November 17 – January 8: Phase 1 algorithm submission period
+November 17 – February 8: Phase 1 submission period

 For further information please contact five AT nist DOT gov .